 You'll be using the lap-shoulder belt.
 See the earlier part about the top strap if the child restraint has one.

-- Put the restraint on the seat.
-Follow the instructions for the child restraint. - Secure the child in the child restraint as the instructions say.
+Be sure to follow the instructions that came with the child restraint.
+Secure the child in the child restraint when and as the instructions say.